Particle-Network/custom-wallet-entry/README.md

    This method allows limited customization of the modal's display location by modifying the CSS class in your `global.css`.

+Here is the improved section:

 2. **Custom Integration with Flexibility**
-   For more advanced customization and integration, use `visible: true` and `buildWalletUrl()` to have full control of the wallet postion.
+   For advanced customization and integration, set `visible: true` and use `buildWalletUrl()` to have full control over the wallet's position.

-   The `buildWalletUrl()` method from useAuthCore() allows you to generate a wallet URL that can be embedded within an iframe, you can then place the iframe where you want.
+   The `buildWalletUrl()` method from `useAuthCore()` allows you to generate a wallet URL that can be embedded within an iframe, giving you the freedom to place the iframe wherever you want.

     ```tsx
     const { buildWalletUrl } = useAuthCore();